 Check the Visit Nyack calendar for upcoming exhibitions and events, and visit edwardhopperhouse.org for additional information.

-The Edward Hopper House Art Center is open Wednesday through Sunday, 12pm – 5pm.
+The Edward Hopper House Museum and Study Center is open Thursday through Sunday, 12pm - 5pm.